rocktronica/OneFileCMS/readme.markdown

 It isn't entirely necessary, but it does provide nice enhancements, like warning you if you try to leave without saving changes, and stuff like that.

 ## Change Log

+### 1.2.3

+- Fixed check for local css.
+If not found, loads hosted copy.
+  (This will soon be a moot point...)

 ### 1.2.2